The structure indicated is known as pterion.

 - Greater wing of sphenoid bone

 Pterion is a point of clinical significance – the skull is very thin at this point.
-In addition to being structurally weak due to being the point of union between several bones, it also lies over the anterior division of the middle meningeal artery.
-Fracture of the skull at this point can therefore disrupt the middle meningeal artery, leading to an extradural (epidural) haematoma.
+In addition to being structurally weak due to being the point of union between several bones, it also lies over the anterior division of the middle meningeal artery

 - Sphenoparietal suture